asdfryan/battlecode2013/README.md

 Battlecode 2013

 This is the code for team Teh Nubs for the 2013 Battlecode competition.
+I changed this file.